Corporate Event Planning Tips

-Most restaurants will be respectful to your budget concerns as long as they know what you are working with.
+Most restaurants will be respectful of your budget concerns as long as they know what you are working with.
 When planning an event on a limited budget, don’t be afraid to share that information with the venue coordinator.
 They can typically offer up advice such as limiting the guest’s beverage options to beer and wine only, or to make sure your server cuts off the party tab at a predetermined amount.
 Early communication on this is a must!

 4. Select Menu Ahead of Time

 Your guests will be expecting food at the event.
 Make sure to plan ahead and select your menu choices in advance so that everything is ready and prepared upon your guests arrival.
 Most restaurants have group platter menus that require you to order a few days in advance.
-People ask me all the time, “why can’t we order platters the day of?”
+People ask me all the time, “Why can’t we order platters the day of?”
 The reason for this is because kitchen managers/chefs have to pre-order their weekly food inventory to prepare for large parties, as well as the regular weekly business.
-Last minute large parties that forget to pre-order compromise the inventory that the chefs have prepared for the week.
+Last-minute large parties that forget to pre-order compromise the inventory that the chefs have prepared for the week.
 All the food at Bottleneck establishments is served fresh, not frozen, so there is not a lot of extra inventory at any given time.

 5. Give Guests Specific Instructions